 - Fixed Objectives: It begins once specific goals are set and concludes once those objectives are met.

-- Temporary: Projects are not continuous activities; they have a defined lifespan and must come to an end after achieving the desired outcomes.
+- Temporary: These are not continuous activities; they have a defined lifespan and must come to an end after achieving the desired outcomes.

 - Teamwork: It requires a team to handle different aspects, and the success of the project depends on effective collaboration among team members.